Fulton v. City of Philadelphia: Reactions

 Religious groups were also mixed on the decision.
 Progressive religious groups were generally disappointed by the decision, but some like the Americans United for Separation of Church & State commended the Court for maintaining a narrow decision.
-Conservative religious groups were generally more supportive of the Court's ruling, though recognized the narrowness of the ruling.
+Conservative religious groups were generally more supportive of the Court's ruling, though they recognized the narrowness of the ruling.
 The Family Research Council called the ruling "a substantial win for religious liberty", and "In a time of growing hostility towards religion, the Supreme Court's reaffirmation of this fundamental freedom is even more critical."
 The Southern Baptist Convention stated that the ruling "prohibits no one from serving children" but "simply ends state discrimination against religious groups."
 American attorney Roger Severino who served as the director of the Office of Civil Rights (OCR) at the United States Department of Health and Human Services opined that "religious liberty won 9 votes" in a "nearly unbroken religious-freedom win streak now stretches back decades, essentially all the way to the Employment Division v.
 Smith decision from 1990 ... ."